pagkly/Zed/Investopedia3/Principal-Agent Relationship.md

 ## Understanding a Principal-Agent Relationship

 A principal-agent relationship is often defined in formal terms described in a contract.
-For example, when an investor buys shares of an index fund, he is the principal, and the [fund manager](https://www.investopedia.com/terms/f/fundmanager.asp) becomes his agent.
-As an agent, the [index fund](https://www.investopedia.com/terms/i/indexfund.asp) manager must manage the fund, which consists of many principals' assets, in a way that will maximize returns for a given level of risk in accordance with the fund's [prospectus](https://www.investopedia.com/terms/p/prospectus.asp).
+For example, when an investor buys shares of an index fund, he is the principal, and the [[fund manager]](https://www.investopedia.com/terms/f/fundmanager.asp) becomes his agent.
+As an agent, the [[index fund]](https://www.investopedia.com/terms/i/indexfund.asp) manager must manage the fund, which consists of many principals' assets, in a way that will maximize returns for a given level of risk in accordance with the fund's [[prospectus]](https://www.investopedia.com/terms/p/prospectus.asp).

 Agents have an obligation to perform tasks with a certain level of skill and care and may not intentionally or negligently complete the task in an improper manner.